vss2sn/path_planning/README.md

 2. A* uses Manhattan distance (L1) as its heuristic (change to L2 if adding diagonal moves to GetMotion function).

 ##### TODOs: #####
-1. Next algorithms to be implemented include Lifelong A*, D\* lite and a Voronoi cell based planner.
+1. Next algorithm to be implemented: a Voronoi cell based planner.
 2. Alterations for moving node variables into private namespace.
 3. Prune merged branches.
 4. Cleanup and refactor test section.